steef/ticketswap-clone/README.md

 rails s
 ```

-Open your browser and go to the following address.
+Open your browser and go to the following address:

 ```
 http://localhost:3000/